gregbarasch/lamport-clocks/README.md

+# Info
+This is an implementation of Lamport clocks based on the article "Time, Clocks, and  the Ordering of Events in a  Distributed System" by Leslie Lamport utilizing Java, Akka, Docker, and Kubernetes.

 # Setup
 You must configure the akka-cluster.yml file as well as the Makefile to point to the correct remote cluster.
 Currently it is expected that we will be working with 3 nodes, but this should be easily configurable.